 4. Don’t follow your friends while signing up.
 After creating your account, Twitter will suggest that you immediately search through your email contacts to find friends that are already on Twitter.
 SKIP THIS because you’ll do it later.
 You want to create an impressive profile before telling anyone that you’re on Twitter.

 6. Prepare to simulcast.
-Set up Facebook and LinkedIn to include your tweets as status updates and check out free services like HelloTXT.com to broadcast your tweets as status messages for your other social network profiles.
+Set up Facebook and LinkedIn to include your tweets as status updates and check out free services like Socialoomph.com to broadcast your tweets as status messages for your other social network profiles.
 This is a good way to get more return on your Twitter investment but make sure you’ll be able to reply when people also respond outside of Twitter.
 Not all tweets will make sense off-Twitter, so only simulcast when your tweet can stand on its own e.g. shared links, tips or answers to Twitter’s famous “What’s happening?”

 9. Choose an url-shortening service to share links.
-Stay with a service like su.pr or bit.ly that allows you to track how many people click on your link.
+Stay with a service like bit.ly that allows you to track how many people click on your link.
 Even if you’ve tweeted a link before, create a new “shorturl” every time you mention a link so that you can measure the number of clicks separately.

 10. Keep handy updated versions of your resume.
 Have a short url to your optimized LinkedIn profile or blog-hosted resume that you can send in a tweet, so you don’t hesitate when someone asks you to send it over.
-You can also use a service like Tweetafile to send someone your resume file over Twitter.

-11. Start twittering!
+11. Start tweeting!
 Before you have any followers, twitter a handful of messages to set expectations and give people a taste of what they’ll see when they follow you.
 Then continue doing it, at least 15-30 minutes per day as you slowly grow your network.

 12. Be someone worth following.
 Provide value by twittering tips, sharing news or resource links about your profession and answering as many questions as you can, quickly and well.
 Enjoy yourself too, while helping your followers as much as you can.